 Whether you’re growing a beard out for the first time or want to grow your beard the way you’ve always wanted, there are a few things you can try to grow your beard quickly.

-Exercise matters as many men have issues with hormones due to the link between obesity and male estrogen.
+Exercise matters, as many men have issues with hormones because of the link between obesity and male estrogen.
 This can lead to a lack of testosterone and poor hair growth.
 It’s also just a good idea to take care of your body and get plenty of rest, as that’s when hair grows the most.

 2. Eat a Healthy Diet

 Along with exercise, you need to give your body the best food for facial hair growth.
 So, if you want strong, healthy follicles, then you must eat a balanced diet that’s high in protein, keratin, biotin, and other nutrients.